What is dentistry?

 What is a cavity?

 A cavity is a small hole that forms inside the tooth and is caused by tooth decay.
 Cavities are formed when plaque build-up on the outside of the tooth combines with sugars and starches in the food you eat.
 This can produce an acid that can eat away the enamel.
 If a cavity is left untreated, it can lead to more serious oral health problems.
-Cavities can be prevented by remembering to brush your teeth at least three times a day and floss between teeth at least once.
+Cavities can be prevented by remembering to brush your teeth at least two times a day and floss between teeth at least once.
+Although your tooth is not hurting, a cavity may still be present which stresses the importance of routine xrays and check ups.

 What is a filling?

 A filling is a synthetic material that your dentist uses to fill a cavity after all the tooth decay has been removed.
 Fillings do not generally hurt because your dentist will numb your mouth with an anesthetic.
-Fillings are made from a variety of different materials, including composites, gold, or ceramic.
+Fillings are made from a variety of different materials, including composites or silver (amalgam).
 If you need a filling, be sure to talk to your doctor about what type is best for you and your teeth.
+These days, composites (white fillings) are the most commonly used material.

 How often should I brush my teeth?